lost-legacy-team/LoS-Mod_Files_X/README.md

 ### PS3 Version Announcements

-- The PS3 version has been removed until further notice, do not ask about a PS3 version, I don't know when or if it will happen.
-As of now, for various reasons, the mod is for 360 version of 06 only.
+- The PS3 version has been cancelled, do not ask about a PS3 version, it's not going to happen.

 ### DISCLAIMER